 - Google reCaptcha

 - Google Hangouts

-To help WordPress users take advantage of all that Google offers, WordPress developers have created many plugins and solutions that allow WordPress to be integrated seamlessly with Google’s various tools and applications.
+To help you take advantage of all that Google has to offer, many WordPress developers have created plugins and solutions that allow WordPress to be integrated seamlessly with Google services.

 (A Google Account lets you access all of Google’s web tools)

 Having a Google account will help you with the installation and configuration stages of setting up your WordPress site.

 In this tutorial, we show you how to set up a Google account and list some of the integrations we will take you through during the WordPress configuration stage.

 Before you begin, we recommend becoming familiar with the following modules:

 - WordPress Installation Tutorials